The radius r of a circle is measured with an error of at most 2%.... | Channels for Pearson+

 Recommended video:

-Percentage error quantifies the error in a measurement as a percentage of the true value.
+Percentage error is a way to express the error in a measurement as a percentage of the true value.
 It is calculated as (error/true value) × 100%.
-In this context, understanding percentage error helps in determining how a 2% error in the radius measurement affects the calculated circumference.
+In this context, if the radius has a percentage error of 2%, the percentage error in the area can be found using the relationship between the differential of the area and the radius, considering the derivative and the given percentage error in the radius.

 Recommended video: